kontent-ai/custom-element-shopify/README.md

 The fields are:

 - **id** – The internal ID of the product in Shopify; can be used for further API calls to get product data.
-- **handle** – A similar value to a URL Slug in Kentico Kontent; it's used within the product URL.
+- **handle** – A similar value to a URL Slug in Kontent; it's used within the product URL.
 - **title** – The name of the product.
 - **previewUrl** – The primary (featured) image for the product.
 - **sku** – The SKU for the product; taken from the first product variant.